norddjurs/NDK-Framework/README.md

 * Configuration (store, read and write configuration)
 * Logging (where to log and what to log)
-* Resource loading (easy load resources from plugin assembly)
+* Resource loading (load resources from plugin assembly)
 * Mail sending (send e-mail messages)
 * Database connection (connect to database and execute queries)
+* Active Directory (connect and query users/groups)
+* SOFD Directory (query enployees/organazations)
 * Execution (execute plugin from the commandline or as a service)

 The idea with the framework, it to make it easy for the plugin developer to use the resources